crystal-lang/crystal-website/_posts/2023-06-28-Remilia-interview.md

 Yes, exactly!
 I've made a few prototype engines in Crystal, as well as an unfinished port of Doom, and feel that it could be a great language for writing video games based on my experiences with those.

-**About your Doom port!
-I remember you did some custom-made levels there, right?**
+**I remember your Doom port!
+You did some custom-made levels there, right?**

 Yeah!
 I've been doing levels for Doom since the mid 90s, and writing my own Doom port has been on my bucket list since I was a kid.